Interested in Teaching Online at UMass Dartmouth?

 There is a distinct difference between the instructional approach used in face-to-face classes versus having to facilitate instruction in an online course environment.
 Recognizing these differences and reformulating how to deliver content, while engaging learners virtually, is essential to online teaching and learning.

-If your Department Chair and University Extension have determined the need for you to develop and teach an online course, then you are required to complete the Online Teaching and Learning Strategies course as well as engage in the Quality Online Course Review process prior to the start of your online course.
+If your Department Chair and University Extension have determined the need for you to develop and teach an online course, then you are required to complete the Online Teaching and Learning Strategies training course as well as engage in the Quality Online Course Review process prior to the start of your online course.
 Both the online training and the course review process will assist you as you prepare your online course.
-However, if you are simply interested in teaching online and would just like to learn more, you are welcome to participate in our Online Teaching and Learning Strategies course too!
+However, if you are simply interested in teaching online and would just like to learn more, you are welcome to participate in our Online Teaching and Learning Strategies course as well!

 Visit our Workshops & Events page for registration details.